tylerneylon/small_notes/newport_book/newport_book.md

 > **How should I plan my career?**

-*(I think it's strange that we call authors by their last name in writing when we address people by first name in person.
+*(It's strange that we call authors by their last name in writing when we address people by first name in person.
 So I'm trying out referring to Cal as Cal instead of as "Newport," which would sound overly-formal if I were speaking out loud.)*